Care for Your Family

 In order to help make caring for your family—and for yourself—a bit easier, we have compiled this section of useful information and resources on how to best support and advocate for your child with special needs.

-This information is provided in part by the Division of Perinatal, Early Childhood, and Special Health Needs within the Massachusetts Department of Public Health and mass.gov.
+This information is provided in part by the Division for Children & Youth with Special Health Needs within the Massachusetts Department of Public Health and mass.gov.

 The Arc of Massachusetts